Foams, iterated wreath products, field extensions and Sylvester sums

 \subsection{Iterated wreath products of \texorpdfstring{$S_2$'s}{S2s}}

 For some background on the wreath product, see \cite{CST, OOR, IW1, IW2, IO}.
 Denote by $G_n$ the $n$-th iterated wreath product of the symmetric group $S_2$.
 It can be defined as the group of symmetries of the full binary tree $T_n$ of depth $n$.
 This binary tree has a root, $2^n$ leaf vertices, and all paths from the root to leaf vertices have length $n$.
-Tree $T_n$ has $2^{n+1}-1$ vertices.
-Leaf vertices can be naturally labelled from $1$ to $2^n$ inductively on $n$ so that the vertices of the left branch are labelled by $1$ through $2^{n-1}$ and those of the right branch are labelled by $2^{n-1}+1$ through $2^n$.
+The tree $T_n$ has $2^{n+1}-1$ vertices.
+The leaf vertices can be naturally labeled from $1$ to $2^n$ inductively on $n$ so that the vertices of the left branch are labeled by $1$ through $2^{n-1}$ and those of the right branch are labeled by $2^{n-1}+1$ through $2^n$.
 See Figure~\ref{figT} for the case when $n=4$.

 For small values of $n$, the group $G_n$ has the following form: \begin{itemize} \item $G_0=\{1\}$ is the trivial group, \item $G_1=S_2$ is the symmetric group of order two, \item $G_2 = S_2\wr S_2 = (S_2\times S_2)\rtimes S_2$ has order $8$ and is isomorphic to the dihedral group $D_4$. \end{itemize} Note that group $G_n$ has order $2^{2^n-1}$.